temp4422/temp4422.github.io/README.md

 ## KISS-X aims:

 - Build static website without using any secondary libraries in production only core web technologies.
-- DX of modern frameworks like next (at least some), components approach
+- DX of modern frameworks like next (at least some), components approach.
-- No config delpoyment, just throw `docs` folder to any static server
+- No config delpoyment, just throw `docs` folder to any static server.

 ## Rules & Constraints:

-- Flat components encapsulation: at this moment, you can't include component inside another component,
+- Flat components encapsulation: at this moment, you can't include component inside another component.
+- At the moment have to use tailwindcss for proper classes, because components with same classnames brake code.

 ## Next.js